ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until I finish 8th grade: 49
+Days until I finish 8th grade: 48

-Days until my family goes on vacation in Florida: 51
+Days until my family goes on vacation in Florida: 50

-Days until I begin 9th grade: ~132ish
+Days until I begin 9th grade: ~131ish

-Days until the baseball season ends: 163
+Days until the baseball season ends: 162

-Days until Halloween: 195
+Days until Halloween: 194

+Days until you will vote for Biden (provided you are 18+ and from the US): 199

-Days until Thanksgiving: 223
+Days until Thanksgiving: 222

-Days until Christmas: 250
+Days until Christmas: 249

-Days until 2025: 257
+Days until 2025: 256

-Days until I become old enough to have sex in Denmark: 345
+Days until I become old enough to have sex in Denmark: 344

-Days until I get unbanned from both Scratch and HTS: 347
+Days until I get unbanned from both Scratch and HTS: 346

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)